The honey badger comes with a well-deserved reputation.

 They are however not impervious to them and bee stings may in fact account for some of their deaths.

-The stories are that Greater honey guide bird supposedly guides them to the beehives by calling them and repeatedly fanning its tail, displaying the white outer feathers.
+The stories are that the Greater honey guide bird supposedly guides them to the beehives by calling them and repeatedly fanning its tail, displaying the white outer feathers.

 The bird then swoops from tree to tree and waits for the animal to follow it to the bee's nest.

-Apparently the honey badger will answer the bird with a grunting and growling sound.
+The honey badger will answer the bird with a grunting and growling sound.

 This African animal is however a very nocturnal animal and doubt exists about how reliable a partner the Greater honeyguide bird would make as a mainly diurnal animal.